 Queensland Youth Housing Coalition is a state-wide coalition of organisations and individuals advocating for and with disadvantaged, marginalised and homeless young people and supporting the services that work with them.

 Residential Tenants Authority (RTA) administers the Residential Tenancies and Rooming Act 2008 and is responsible to the Minister for Housing and Public Works.
 It is a self-funding statutory authority, which operates on income generated from interest earned on bonds held.

-Housing and Homelessness Services delivers a range of housing assistance services through government-owned and managed social housing, and grant funding to registered providers of community and local government-managed social housing.
-We also work to help people access and sustain housing in the private rental market, through bond loans, rental grants, RentConnect, the National Rental Affordability Scheme and the Tenant Advice and Advocacy Service.
+The Housing and Homelessness Services deliver a range of housing assistance services through government-owned and managed social housing, and grant funding to registered providers of community and local government-managed social housing.
+They also work to help people access and sustain housing in the private rental market, through bond loans, rental grans, RentConnect, the National Rental Affordability Scheme, and the Tenant Advice and Advocacy Service.

-QCOSS is partnering with the Department of Communities, Housing and Digital Economy (DCHDE) and the housing and homelessness sector to build understanding of the Human Rights Act 2019 (Qld), increase confidence to work compatibly with the Act, and support the sector to use the Act for person-centred service delivery.
+QCOSS is partnering with the Department of Communities, Housing and Digital Economy (DCHDE) and the housing and homelessness sector to build understanding of the Human Rights Act 2019 (Qld), increase confidence in working compatibly with the Act, and support the sector to use the Act for person-centred service delivery.

 For resources to help you meet your human rights obligations in service delivery visit our human rights section.